Rotator Cuff Repair (Cadaver Shoulder)

 - Repeat with more anchors as needed

-So pushing down onto the knot, onto the anchor, pulling, pulling one strand, keeping it stable, and I'm going to lock it on the other side.
+Alright, so pushing down onto the knot, onto the anchor, pulling, pulling one strand, keeping it stable, and I'm going to lock it on the other side.
 Bang.
 Come back out.
 Little snappy can help keeping traction.
 Over and through.

 At this point, we’ll cut our sutures, and that's our repair.